betrueagency/nx-reactjs-elementor/README.md

 If you have already installed docker and docker-compose you can try the elementor plugin in wordpress

-    nx elementor my-project // to build the plugin     `
+    nx pkg my-project // to package the plugin into dist/     `

 start docker-compose